Russian ex-president says The Times editors are “legitimate targets” after assassination of Moscow’s chemical general

 “But they cannot go it alone.”

-Meanwhile, President Volodymyr Zelensky had met with French President Emmanuel Macron on Wednesday, just before the Ukrainian leader sat down with other European and NATO leaders in Brussels.
+Meanwhile, President Volodymyr Zelensky met with French President Emmanuel Macron on Wednesday, just before the Ukrainian leader sat down with other European and NATO leaders in Brussels.

 “I had a productive meeting with French President Emmanuel Macron.
 We had a detailed one-on-one discussion, focusing on key priorities to further strengthen Ukraine’s position against Russian aggression.
 A clear focus remains enhancing air defense capabilities,” Zelensky reported from Paris on social media.

-In Brussels, Zelensky met with NATO Secretary General Mark Rutte and leaders from Germany, Poland, Italy, Denmark, and the Netherlands at the NATO chief’s official residence, reportedly to develop a strategy for the allies’ cooperation in Ukraine’s defense after the inauguration of incoming US President Donald Trump in January.
+In Brussels, Zelensky met with NATO Secretary-General Mark Rutte and leaders from Germany, Poland, Italy, Denmark, and the Netherlands at the NATO chief’s official residence, reportedly to develop a strategy for the allies’ cooperation in Ukraine’s defense after the inauguration of incoming US President Donald Trump in January.

 Advertisement